Conversation 10 / What is ‘good design’?

 Special guest panellist Liam Young will be joined by Future Materials founder, Foolscap Studio associate director Renae Tapley, and Whadjuk and Balardong Nyoongar woman and cultural consultant Sandra Harben, to consider the role of design and designers in the past, present and future.

 This event is part of the Fremantle Design Week Conversations Series.
-Tickets are available for individual sessions, a whole day or the whole weekend.

 Students and concession card holders can use code FDWCONCESSION for 10% off tickets.